Phundrak/phundrak.com/en/vocal-synthesis.md

 for singing vocal synthesis worldwide.

-I later created in UTAU *ALYS 001 JPN*, *ALYS 001 FRA*, and *ALYS 002 FRA* as prototypes, known as *ALYS for UTAU*, for our upcoming product while working at VoxWave.
+I later created in UTAU *ALYS 001 JPN*, *ALYS 001 FRA*, and *ALYS 002 FRA* as prototypes, known as *ALYS4UTAU*, for our upcoming product while working at VoxWave.

 While all these vocal libraries have been discontinued, vocal